traffic-taffy/traffic-taffy/docs/usagetips.rst

 Usage Tips
 ==========

-Some general tips for use the traffic-taffy tools:
+Some general tips for use the traffic-taffy tools are below.
+These tips are particularly helpful to the `taffy-compare` and `taffy-graph` tools, but most of the tools support these dissection and output limiting flags.

 Use caching
 -----------